davidrhoden/davidrhoden-basic-netlify/timeline/eveything-tool-mercyland-planet-earth.md

 ---
-title: Mercyland, Anastasia Screamed and Everything Tool played at Planet Earth, Knoxville,
+title: Mercyland, Anastasia Screamed and Everything Tool played at Planet Earth, Knoxville.
 date: 1989-07-28T21:00:00.000Z
 summary: The year is a guess.
 My brother and I were in Everything Tool.
 Mercyland was the out-of-town band.
 I don't remember meeting them but we had a cassette of their album in the car and we played it a lot.
 excerpt: The year is a guess.
 My brother and I were in Everything Tool.
 Mercyland was the out-of-town band.
 I don't remember meeting them but we had a cassette of their album in the car and we played it a lot.